SSoelvsten/adiar/docs/core.md

-One cannot have multiple `node_writers` attached to the same `node_file`, but it is more important to point out, that one also has to detach the `node_writer` before anything can be read from the `node_file` or any streams canbe attached to it from within the _COOM_ algorithms.
+One cannot have multiple `node_writers` attached to the same `node_file`, but it is more important to point out, that one also has to detach the `node_writer` before anything can be read from the `node_file` or any streams canbe attached to it from within the _Adiar_ algorithms.
 So, remember to either detach it explicitly or have the `node_writer` destructed before calling any such functions.